MistyCommunity/Documentation/src/content/misty-ii/reference/rest.md

 - Roll (double) - Value that determines the tilt ("ear" to "shoulder") of Misty's head.
 - Yaw (double) - Number that determines the left to right turn position of Misty's head.
 - Velocity (double) - Optional.
 The percentage of max velocity that indicates how quickly Misty should move her head.
 Value range: 0 to 100.
 Defaults to 10.
 - Duration (double) - Optional.
-Time (in milliseconds) Misty takes to move her head from its current position to its new position.
+Time (in seconds) Misty takes to move her head from its current position to its new position.
 - Units (string) -  Optional.
 A string value of `degrees`, `radians`, or `position` that determines which unit to use in moving Misty's head.
 Defaults to `degrees`.

 ```json